 Personal devices including computers, tablets, and phones are permitted and encouraged for class-related activities.
-Except for during the scheduled break, students should avoid using personal devices for completing tasks/assignments for other classes or work, engaging with social media, or communicating via email, text, chat, or other means.
+Except for during the scheduled break, students should avoid using personal devices for homework for other courses, engaging with social media, or communicating via email, text, chat, or other means.
 Research shows that off-topic device usage gets in the way of learning.
 It is a distraction for the student using the device and for the students around them in the classroom.
 This policy is in place to help ensure the classroom is a successful learning environment for all students.

-Note: The instructor reserves the right to make changes to the syllabus during the course of the semester.
+Note: The professor reserves the right to make changes to the syllabus during the course of the semester.
 Changes will be announced in D2L.